h-xiao/h-xiao.github.io/_posts/2018-01-28-perceptron.md

 # Part 1: Getting Financial Data and Storing Data in MySQL

-Note this part assumes you have MySQL, Python, Anaconda installed.
+Note: this part assumes you have MySQL, Python, Anaconda installed.

 We will use the mysql.connector to connect to MySQL via Python.
 If you don't have this package installed, you will need to run this in command line: